NathStevo97/certifications-notes/ansible/kodekloud/ansible-advanced/05_Asynchronous_Actions.md

 # 5.0 - Asynchronous Actions

-Status: Done

-# 5.1 - Asynchronous Actions Introduction
+## 5.1 - Asynchronous Actions Introduction

 - SSH connections stay alive for the duration of the playbook
 - This is not good for when there are tasks we want to run post-playbook to check the result, this is typically admin tasks such as "check that the connection to the database"